Experiencing Interruptions?

 Director Biography - Darren & Abi Jasper

 Darren and Abi Jasper are Australian husband-and-wife filmmakers based in Mount Barker, Western Australia.
-Working collaboratively across writing, directing and producing, they approach filmmaking as a deeply hands-on creative partnership, developing character-driven stories outside the traditional studio system.
+Working collaboratively across writing, directing and producing, they approach filmmaking as a hands-on creative partnership, developing original character-driven stories outside traditional production pathways.

-As first-time feature filmmakers, Darren and Abi bring a practical, collaborative and community-minded approach to their work.
-Their creative focus is on developing distinctive Australian screen stories with emotional sincerity, outsider perspective and a strong sense of place.
+As first-time feature filmmakers, Darren and Abi bring a practical, creative and community-minded approach to their work.
+Their focus is on telling distinctive Australian stories with humour, sincerity and a strong sense of place while demonstrating that ambitious filmmaking can emerge from regional communities and modest resources.

 Add Director Biography